-This brownie recipe is one of our very favorites!
-My Ice Cream Sundae Brownies have ice cream in the batter which make for a perfectly fudgy brownie!
+These Ice Cream Sundae Brownies have ice cream in the batter, which makes for a perfectly fudgy brownie!
+You’ll never want to make them another way!

 You are in for such a treat with my Ice Cream Sundae Brownies!
 If you haven’t tried my Ice Cream brownies before you must!
 This recipe is one of my favorites from 2010 when I was just a young little blogger 🙂 Thought it would be fun to make a video to show how fun these are.
 A little facelift with new pictures too.